-Tim is a tenured Associate Professor and is member of the management team at TIAS School for Business and Society at the Tilburg University.
-He is the chairman of the board of examiners of TIAS.
-Moreover, Tim is developing courses, and lecturing on research methods, academic writing, publishing, survey development, multi-variate analyses etc. Furthermore, Tim is supervising multiple PhD candidates.
+Tim is Full Professor and is the Associate Dean of the degree programs, as well as the Academic Director of the Dutch Part-time MSc in business administration at TIAS School for Business and Society, at Tilburg University.
+Moreover, since 2019 Tim is developing blended (a combination of online and in-class) courses.
+His teaching activities focuses mainly on research methods, quantitative methods, academic writing, analytical skills, publishing, survey development, multi-variate analyses etc. Furthermore, Tim is supervising multiple PhD candidates.

 Previously he worked as a senior scientific researcher on a project funded by the national science foundation (NWO-TOP).
 The project aims to identify success factors of entrepreneurship and is called: “High Performance in the Networked Creative Industry: The role of ambition and collaboration.” at Tilburg University, in the School of Economics and Management.

 Tim obtained his PhD from Eindhoven University of Technology in the Department of Industrial Engineering and Innovation Sciences with this dissertation: Collaboration and You: The Performance Implications and the Antecedents of Diversity in Inter-Organizational Relations Portfolios.

 Tim has sat on several student councils, of which his two-year role as chairman of the Fontys University student council was one of the highlights.
-He has also participated in many part-time projects at various organizations.
+He has also participated in multiple part-time projects at various organizations.